 I wanted to share a project I did for my booth at the Orlando Mini Maker Faire.
 I wanted a set of Tiki’s as a backdrop to my singing pineapple and singing toucan.
 I could have ordered something like this, but they would have never gotten here it in time, and the thought of making my own was exciting.

 Deciding what they could painted on was challenging as they had to be big enough to be seen at the faire and portable enough to fit in my small car.
+I’d considered diamond painting briefly, but scrapped the idea soon.
 I decided that ‘Science Display Board” was the way to go.
 Display Boards are 36 x 48″ tri-fold, and if I stacked one on top of another I’d have a whopping 4′ wide by 6’ high… GREAT!

 Science Display Board can be found at Staples, Office Depot and any office supply store. $7.99 each and you can find multi packs for much cheaper.